INTP and INFP Relationships: Compatibility, Love, and Friendship

 2. Even though they are in love, sharing their feelings might be difficult for most INTPs.

-3. To an INTP, expressing love means being there to be supportive rather than showering someone with compliments.
+3. To an INTP, expressing love means being supportive rather than showering someone with compliments.

 INFPs love being in love.
 Having a compatible person to be the object of their affection is absolute heaven for them.